 B- = 82.99 - 80 % E = 56.99 - 0 %

-There will be two non-cumulative exams in this course.
-Exams consist of essay and multiple choice questions, with an emphasis on essays.
-Exams will emphasize your conceptual grasp of the course material and the ability to clearly express your understanding in writing.
-Reading assignments are meant to reinforce and compliment the class lectures, images, and discussions and in no way replace them.
-Late assignments will be penalized 5% per day, cumulative to 25% per week, but your presentation must occur on the day it is scheduled.
-You do not need permission, or excuses, to be late with your work, but all late assignments are subject to the penalty for whatever reason.
+There will be no exams in this course other than the one cumulative quiz, which will be taken on the day of the final.
+There will be four outside of class written assignments; an essay on the Skull Wars book, and three position papers.
+All written assignments will emphasize your conceptual grasp of the course material based on your critical reading and thinking about class topics and your ability to clearly express yourself in writing.
+Reading assignments are meant to provide the primary literature for your position papers, while the class lectures and images provide general background/ contextual knowledge, plus fodder for class discussions.
+All late assignments will be penalized 5% per day, cumulative to 25% per week.
+You do not need permission, or excuses, to be late with your work, but all late assignments are subject to the penalty regardless of the reason.

-Your paper is required to be 1000-1050 words long.
-Use your word processing Tools function to keep track of your word count.
-In addition to the hard copy turned in the day the essay is due, February 8th, an electronic version of your paper using Microsoft Word (either Vista or XP versions are fine) should be dropped into the appropriate Anth 207 mycourses.geneseo.edu drop box located under the Course Materials tab by the start of class on the day the paper is due.
+Your paper is required to be 1000 +/- 50 words long; no exceptions.
+In addition to the hard copy turned in the day the essay is due, February 1st, an electronic version of your paper using Microsoft Word should be dropped into the appropriate ANTH 207 myCourses.geneseo.edu Drop Box located under the Course Materials tab by the start of class on the day the paper is due.
 Use your last name as the file name for the electronic version of the paper (i.e. adams.doc or manson.docx).
-Failure to comply with the word count limits or to drop your essay into the mycourses page results in a 10 point deduction from your essay grade each.
+Failure to comply with the word count limits or to drop your essay into the myCourses page results in a 10 point deduction from your essay grade each.
 Submitted electronic files will be checked for compliance with the word count limit.
 Use normal margins and double-spacing.
 Please do not use a font size smaller than 10 point.

 Week 1 Introduction

 Feb.
-15th – continued – discussion Straus, Meltzer, and Goebel pdf
+3rd - French connection?
+Straus, Meltzer, and Goebel pdf

 Week 5 First Americans continued

 Feb.
-20th - First Americans video Waguespack and Surovell pdf
+15th - Clovis Subsistence & Extinctions Waguespack and Surovell pdf

 Week 6 First Americans continued